 Destiny 2 Shadowkeep raid

-Details are currently scarce, but we do know that Destiny 2 Shadowkeep will feature a new raid.
+Details are currently scarce, but we do know that this expansion wll feature a Destiny 2 Shadowkeep raid.
 We don’t know what it will entail, but The Dark Below, which was Destiny’s last moon-based expansion, features a fight against a Hive prince called Crota.
 Eris Morn, who is returning for Shadowkeep, is also key to Shadowkeep.
 To that end, it wouldn’t be surprising to see Crota or Morn’s storyline continue in some shape or form.

 Destiny 2 New Light